The Menacing Storm: The Future of Art Books in the Digital Age

 - People do not read the way they used to.
 The internet has wired our brains to browse.

-Although I still like to hold a real book in my hands and to flip the pages with my fingers, I know digital books cannot be ignored.
+Although I still like to hold a real book in my hands and flip the pages with my fingers, I know digital books cannot be ignored.
 I still don't have those two gadgets but I know one day I'd have no choice but to give in to the digital temptation.
 But not all books can be easily digitalised.
-It is much easier to translate a book with text in the digital form but art books is a different matter.
+It is much easier to translate a book with text in the digital form but art books are a different matter.

 The Art Book Challenge:

 - Kindle, for example, is not yet programmed to handle image browsing.
-It is still in the black and white stage and it's just way too small to view photos.
+It is still in the black-and-white stage and it's just way too small to view photos.

 - With more and more digital books produced, the cost of production of traditional art books would double or triple.

 So traditional art books are never going to be a thing of the past.
 They are still worthwhile to own especially if you have money to shell out because it's the closest thing you can have to acquiring a real work of art.
-However, publishers need to use digital strategies to promote their product online and invest more money on digital marketing than traditional media.
+However, publishers need to use digital strategies to promote their products online and invest more money in digital marketing than traditional media.
 Forget courting traditional journalists and show more love to art and design bloggers.
 Stop being snooty and go as grassroots as you can.
 Moreover, collector's editions need to be more exciting to entice people to open their pockets.
-Maybe tie it up with a product give-away.
-Create online games and give sneak peak previews either in video format or apps.
+Maybe tie it up with a product giveaway.
+Create online games and give sneak peek previews either in video format or apps.
 In other words, swear allegiance to your digital enemy and no one's going to rain on your parade.